mlcourses/lab-1-blog-post-group2_cs281/post.md

-# Lab 1: Hardware basics with PB-503 and Arduino
+# Lab 1: Let's learn some hardware with PB-503 and Arduino

 Please write a blog post describing your lab here.